niverasoft/Nivera/README.md

-# AtlasLib
+# Ark
-This is the repository for my personal library - AtlasLib, which will be used in every single one of my projects.
+This is the repository of our library - Ark, which will be used in every single one of our projects.
 It offers a lot of helper classes, extensions and utilities to speed up and simplify work.

 # Dependencies